William Goss Hicks

 Second Lieutenant William Goss Hicks of the Royal Garrison Artillery 260th Siege Battery, died of wounds in France, aged 35, on 3rd July 1917, and is buried at Barlin Communal Cemetery Extension, in plot 11, Row A, Grave 16.

 William was born in the spring or early summer of 1882, to William and Mary Goss Hicks, in Hammersmith, Middlesex.
 William was the eldest child of three who were to be born in the family.
 By the census of 1891 the family had moved to 9, Chipstead Lane, Sevenoaks, Kent.
 William’s father was a butler who had previously worked at Eton College and may now have been working at Knole House.
 William (9) had a younger sister, Winifred Mary (3).
 William was a student at Lady Boswell’s School, which was at that time situated on the London Road.
 By the 1901 census the family had moved to 1, Surrey Villas, Sevenoaks.
-William senior was employed as the butler at Knole by Lord Sackville but was not recorded as living in the house at the time the census was recorded.
+William senior was recorded as the butler employed at Knole by Lord Sackville but was not listed as living in the family home at the time the census was recorded.
 In his time as butler at Knole, William would have served both Lionel Sackville-West, 2nd Baron Sackville, and the 3rd Baron Sackville, also called Lionel.
 William senior was mentioned in a book about Knole commenting that Victoria (the mother of Vita Sackville-West the poet, novelist and garden designer)

 …had some twenty-four servants working in the house.
 At the top of the hierarchy were the butler, Mr Hicks, and the housekeeper, Mrs Knox; at the bottom were the footmen, laundrymaids and the housemaids.